just4fun-source/UEFI-Tuts/README.md

 # MESSAGE TO ALL
 Originally from my C Based EFI Tutorial series from scratch youtube channel.

-I discovered that a complete rip-off of my former youtube channel has been re-uploaded to youtube, banner graphics and all.
-They even posted a link to my original github repo, but it didn't exist.
-So for the persons who subbed to that guy's channel, I am uploading this for them.
-I feel for those who were trying to learn from those videos, but had no code to learn from.
+I discovered that a complete rip-off of my former youtube channel has been re-uploaded to youtube, banner graphics and all, without my permission.
+They even posted a link to this original github repo.
 However, the code is not guaranteed to be the same.

 This source code is archived.